BDC Hamburger Icon

 Stax offers a slate of payment methods that are standard among credit card processors:

-• Virtual terminal: You can access the Stax virtual terminal on a web browser.
-This application can be used to key-in information to accept credit card payments over the phone.
-Stax’s virtual terminal can also be used to set up recurring billing.
+• Virtual terminal: You can access the Stax virtual terminal on a web browser to key-in information when accepting credit card payments over the phone or to set up recurring billing.

-• Shopping cart: Use Stax to set up an online storefrontand build custom shopping carts to integrate into your site.
+• Shopping cart: Use Stax to set up an online store and build custom shopping carts to integrate into your website.

 • POS hardware: Stax is compatible with several third-party POS equipment providers, including Clover.